104-wonohfor/DataEngineer_project/README.md

    - The script logs the progress of the download by writing to a CSV file named **download_file.csv**.
 (At first, the 'status' is 'Not Completed')
    - Then, the download process starts by accessing the download link.
    - Once the download process has completed (or it may not happen), verify the existence of the file by its name.
 If the file is found, the 'status' field in the **download_file.csv** will be updated to 'Completed' to indicate that the download was successful.
 If the file is not found, the 'status' field remain unchanged.
-#### - Usage
+#### Usage

    - After the program is launched, users will be prompted to input interger numbers.
 (1 corresponds to 'WEBPXTICK_DT.zip', 2 corresponds to 'TickData_structure.dat', 3 corresponds to 'TC.txt', 4 corresponds to 'TC_structure.dat').
 Multiple numbers can be entered at once, separated by commas (e.g. 1,2,3,4).
-Any extra space may lead to error.
    - Users also will be prompted to input date (require in format "DD MON YYYY", e.g. "13 Mar 2023").
 Only one date input can be provided at a time.
 If users input date is weekend or not valid (e.g. 30 Feb 2023), the program will exit in 10s.
-   - After that, the download process will start until the browser quits.
+   - After that, the download process starts.
+When it is completed, the browser quits.

 ### NC_download_file
-#### - Discription : This is a Python script that downloads files which are 'Not Completed' (Redownload)
+#### Description : This is a Python script that downloads files which are 'Not Completed' (Redownload)

-   - The script reads a CSV file named 'download_file.csv' that contains information about the files had been downloaded from **get_file.py**
+   - The script reads a CSV file named **download_file.csv** that contains information about the files had been downloaded from **get_file.py**.
-   -
+   - It prints out the rows that have a status of 'Not Completed', which indicates that the file has not been downloaded yet.
+   - Users are prompted to enter the ID of the files (only 'Not Complete' files) they want to download.
+   - The script then extracts the type of data and the date from the selected row, creates a directory with the name of the date if it doesn't already exist, and sets up the browser to download the file to that directory.
+   - If the download is successful, the status of the row in the CSV file is updated to 'Completed'.
+If there is an error during the download, the status of the row is updated to 'Not Completed' and an error message is logged.

+#### Usage

+   - After the program is launched, it returns rows that have a status of 'Not Completed' from **download_file.csv**.
+   - Users are prompted to enter the ID of the files (only 'Not Complete' files) they want to download.
+Multiple IDs can be entered at once, separated by commas (e.g. 8,13,25).
+   - After that, the redownload process starts.
+When it is completed, the browser quits.

 ### download_file_csv
+#### Description: A CSV file stores the download information for files from both **get_file.py** and **NC_download_file.py**

+   - This CSV has 5 columns: id, type_of_data ,date, time_init, last_update, status.
+   - The 'id' column is automatically incremented whenever a new row is created.
+   - The 'type_of_data' column contains 4 types: WEBPXTICK_DT.zip, TickData_structure.dat, TC.txt, TC_structure.dat.
+   - The 'date' column indicates the date of the downloaded files.
+   - The 'time_init' column indicates the time when the row was initially created.
+   - The 'last_update' column indicates the lattest time when the row was updated.
+   - The 'status' has only 2 possible values: 'Completed' and 'Not Completed'

+#### Usage: If users want to view this file, they should make a copy.

 ## Answer questions in Requirement
 3. Logging must be implemented.